Handoff Strategies

 Adding a New Agent to a Scenario¶

-With scenario-driven handoffs, adding a new agent involves three steps:
+Adding a new agent involves two simple steps:

 Step 1: Create the Agent¶